BChowy/100-days-of-python/README.md

 - Unlike day 17 where we downloaded a json file to use, day 33 was to get the data from the URL in real time.
 I will definitely search for open API to create fun widgets.

+- Learning how to use requests and _pixela_ API definitely gave me idea on how to use one to create a small project.